 You can also use quizzes to segment your email list.
 If you're building your email list from scratch, you can use the lead acquisition quizzes for this purpose.
 Just include a question or statement or two that will help you understand what your prospects are interested in.

 If you already have an email list, create a separate quiz for segmentation and distribute it to your subscribers.

 You can also use quizzes to recommend specific products to a warm lead.
 These quizzes are used towards the end of the customer journey, where prospects are ready to buy.
 It's the case with glasses recommendation quiz embedded above.

-3. Choose a relevant topic
+3. Choose a Relevant Topic

 Identifying the relevant topic for your quiz should be easy once you know your target audience and where you want to use the quiz.

 For example, you can look at the needs or goals of your potential customers from the buyer persona.
 Then, create a quiz around a topic to help the customer identify the right product for their needs or goals.

 Here's an example of a product discovery quiz:

 Knowing the ultimate goal of your quiz also makes it easier to find the right topic.